shaskell87DFire/DLegacyOfDFire/ARCHIVE_PROJECT_NOTES.md

 The page contains separate legacy playback handling for Internet Explorer and Netscape, including Crescendo/BGSOUND/EMBED methods.

 This original playback code should be preserved.
 If modern compatibility code is required in the restoration, it should be added separately and documented rather than replacing the historical code.

+## ANGELFIRE / GEOCITIES RESTORATION LINK RULE

+When D'Fire's restored pages contain historical links to her own Angelfire, GeoCities, or other personal-hosting pages, do not leave the visitor pointing to a dead or unrelated external service if that material has been recovered or reconstructed within DLegacyOfDFire.com.

+Preferred behavior:

+1. If the original Angelfire/GeoCities page has been restored locally, link directly to the restored DLegacyOfDFire.com version.
+2. If the page has not yet been restored but is planned, reserve a clean local DLegacy path and route the historical link there once the restoration exists.
+3. Preserve the original historical Angelfire/GeoCities URL in an HTML preservation comment whenever practical.
+4. If the original external page cannot be restored, consider routing the link to a contextual museum/explainer page rather than leaving a dead destination.
+5. Do not silently erase the fact that the page originally lived on Angelfire, GeoCities, or another historical host.
+Preserve that history in the source and/or public documentation.